jina-ai/jina/.github/2.0/cookbooks/Executor.md

 To bind a method with multiple endpoints, one can use `@requests(on=['/foo', '/bar'])`.
 This allows either `f.post(on='/foo', ...)` or `f.post(on='/bar', ...)` to invoke that function.

+#### No binding

+A class with no `@requests` binding plays no part in the Flow.
+The request will simply pass through without any processing.

 ### Method Signature

 Class method decorated by `@request` follows the signature below: